bahrus/xtal-in/README.md

 # \<xtal-in-*\>

 \<xtal-in-*\> is a dependency-free suite of components that generates events with semantically meaningful, and even unique, discoverable event names.
+To be fair, the components all extend a core component, so there is interdependency between the components within this suite.

 The -in- in xtal-in- refers to an "input channel" -- which can be a clickable dom element, or more abstract things like attributes, child mutations, etc.